Table of Contents

 If required to file Form 1097-BTC, you must furnish a statement to the recipient quarterly for each credit amount indicated on or before the 15th day of the 2nd calendar month after the close of the calendar quarter in which the credit was allowed.

 For the first three quarters, report to the recipient only the amounts for the months of the applicable quarter.
-Box 1 should not be completed and boxes 2a, 2b, and 6 are optional.
+Box 1 should not be completed and box 6 is optional.

 If any amounts previously furnished for the first three quarters need to be corrected, report the correct amounts for the annual reporting and explain the correction to the recipient; no explanation is required for the IRS filing.